parkwilliamy/HELIX/README.md

 ***Average branch predictor accuracy was calculated on the average result of loop1.c, loop2.c, loop3.c, loop4.c, loop5.c*

 ## Repository Structure
+- rtl/ contains Verilog files
+- tb/ contains SystemVerilog testbenches
-- main branch only contains the files for the synthesized R500
+- main branch only has the files for the synthesized R500
-- pipelined branch contains both the files for the simulated R500 and testbenches
+- pipelined branch has both the files for the simulated R500 and testbenches
-- single_cycle branch contains the files for the simulated single cycle R500 and testbenches (this was the original version before I pipelined the design)
+- single_cycle branch has the files for the simulated single cycle R500 and testbenches (this was the original version before I pipelined the design)

 ## R500 Architecture
 <p align="center">